List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 There have been so many times I have made lists of things I needed to buy for the kitchen and my apartment, and wanted to shop like the world was ending the next day.
 But when the sane me comes back to its normal state, I continue to compile the list of essential utensils, cooking and serving tools, kitchen instruments, basic and not-so-basic items I need (or anyone might need) – especially for an Indian kitchen and for Indian cooking, but of course not limited only to it.

-Well, a woman’s shopping list for kitchen, house, wardrobe and accessories is infinite, but in the hope that the pictures of kitchen items, the names of kitchen tools, and my comments/suggestions in this post help other beginners too, here’s something to begin with…
+Well, a woman’s shopping list for kitchen, house, wardrobe and accessories is infinite, but in the hope that the pictures of these kitchen items, the names of kitchen tools, and my comments/suggestions in this post help other beginners too.
+If you are looking for utensils and things to start an Indian kitchenhere’s something to begin with…

 Various stainless steel skillets, wide pans, deep pans, sauté pans, saucepans